- Verifying a component conforms to the dimension and tolerances specified by a design engineer is important.

 - Vision-Based Measuring Systems – These non-contact measurement instruments employ a charge-coupled device (CCD), light, lenses and analytical software to produce and evaluate a high-resolution image.
 Edges are found automatically by the system and accuracies on the micron scale can be achieved.
 Vision-based systems are often used in quality control applications that require a high level of accuracy and precision, while producing fast and reliable results.

 Regardless of what the dimensional measurement requirement is, selecting the right type of tool or equipment to produce the results you need at a price you can afford is critical.
-Contact Keller Technology to learn more about possible solutions to your most challenging high precision machinery and equipment needs.
+Contact Keller Technology Corporation (KTC) to learn more about possible solutions to your most challenging high precision machinery and equipment needs.
 Our goal is to be your long-term supplier of custom, integrated automation and process equipment.